 LONDON (AP) — Britain’s government on Monday proposed new legislation that would unilaterally change post-Brexit trade rules for Northern Ireland, despite opposition from some U.K. lawmakers and EU officials who say the move violates international law.

 The proposed bill seeks to remove customs checks on some goods entering Northern Ireland from the rest of the U.K. That will override parts of the trade treaty that Prime Minister Boris Johnson signed with the European Union less than two years ago.

-Britain’s government maintained its move is justified under international law because of the “genuinely exceptional situation,” and Foreign Secretary Liz Truss blamed the EU for blocking a negotiated settlement.
-The European Commission said it could take legal action against the U.K.
+Britain’s government maintains it is acting within international law, but the European Commission said it could take legal action against the U.K.

 Brushing aside criticism, Johnson told reporters that the proposed change is “relatively simple to do.”

 “Frankly, it’s a relatively trivial set of adjustments in the grand scheme of things,” he told LBC Radio.